-- Continued support for development of renewable and low-GHG advanced generation technologies. - Integration of renewable energy resources and advanced energy efficiency to produce zero net-energy residential and commercial buildings. - Improved understanding of how to increase use of intermittent renewable energy sources without overreliance on inefficient fossil fuel generators, which inadvertently creates incentives for inefficient generators. - Enabling technologies to accommodate increased levels of intermittent and variable renewable generation while maintaining operational stability and local area reliability requirements of the electricity system.
-For example: strategic location of other low-GHG generation sources such as a dispatchable or complementary renewable generators; energy storage technology; renewable heating and cooling technologies; and energy consumers that can reduce demand in response to real-time or forecast grid conditions, such as compressor loads for chillers in large commercial buildings27.
+- Continued support for development of renewable and low-GHG advanced generation technologies. - Integration of renewable energy resources and advanced energy efficiency to produce zero net-energy residential and commercial buildings. - Improved understanding of how to increase use of intermittent renewable energy sources without overreliance on inefficient fossil fuel peaking generators. - Enabling technologies to accommodate increased levels of intermittent and variable renewable generation while maintaining operational stability and local area reliability requirements of the electricity system.
+For example: strategic location of other low-GHG generation sources such as a dispatchable or complementary renewable generators; energy storage technology; renewable heating and cooling technologies; and energy consumers that can reduce

-- Detailed modeling of the effects and response to climate changes for energy infrastructure including transmission and demand centers. - Continued development of a full lifecycle cost/benefit analysis for renewable energy and fossil fuel energy sources. - Continued development of commercial-scale technologies that produce renewable energy from waste materials and byproducts rather than agricultural sources.
+• Detailed modeling of the effects and response to climate changes for energy infrastructure including transmission and demand centers.

+- Continued development of a full lifecycle cost/benefit analysis for renewable energy and fossil fuel energy sources. - Continued development of commercial-scale technologies that produce renewable energy from waste materials and byproducts rather than agricultural sources.